 The JBL Headphones app gives you access to many tools and customization features.
 Here, you can turn on the Ambient Aware feature, which lets in some ambient noise while you listen to music to keep you aware of your surroundings, or Talk Thru, which lets in all the noise around you without removing your headphones.
 The Voice Aware feature is handy for taking calls, as it lets you control how much of your voice you hear while you talk.
 The parametric EQ and presets let you adjust their sound to your liking.
 Plus, you can map their controls, turn voice prompts on and off, and turn on the power-saving mode.
 A video of the app is available here.

-These headphones have fair Bluetooth connectivity.
+These headphones have decent Bluetooth connectivity.
 Their app lets you choose between two modes: Audio Mode, for higher sound quality, and Video Mode, for lower audio latency.
-Our results represent their latency with Audio Mode, which is rather high.
-However, Video Mode latency is lower across PC and mobile and falls within a good range, so you can avoid lip-synching issues.
+Our results represent their latency with Video Mode, which is somewhat high.
+However, Audio Mode has much higher latency, causing your audio and visuals to be very noticeably out of sync.
 Some devices compensate for latency differently, though.

 You can connect the headphones to your PC over Bluetooth for full microphone and audio compatibility.
 They can't connect to PCs in any other way, though.